AstroNvim/astrocommunity/lua/astrocommunity/pack/laravel/README.md

   - Adds blade-formatter to null-ls or conform
 - Adds `laravel.nvim` for laravel specific tools
 - Adds `laravel-ide-helper.nvim` for laravel model info
+- Adds `blade-nav.nvim` for cmp and gf for views/routes/configs and more